Super Smash Bros. Ultimate: Gameplay

 Super Smash Bros.
-Ultimate is a platform fighter for up to eight players in which characters from Nintendo games and other third-party franchises must try to knock each other out of an arena.
-Each player has a percentage meter, which raises when they take damage, thus increasing the knockback they take and making them easier to launch in the air and out of the arena.
-Standard battles use one of three victory conditions: Timed, where players aim to win the most points by defeating opponents within a time limit; Stock, where players have a set number of lives and must aim to be the last player standing; and Stamina, where players must simply reduce their opponent's health down to zero to defeat them.
+Ultimate is a platform fighter for up to eight players in which characters from Nintendo games and third-party franchises fight to knock each other out of an arena.
+Each player has a percentage meter that increases as they take damage, representing the amount of knockback they take from attacks; the higher a character's percent, the easier it is to launch them into the air and out of the arena.
+Standard battles use one of three victory conditions: Timed, where players aim to earn the most KOs within a time limit; Stock, where each player or team has a set number of lives and aims to be the last player standing; and Stamina, in which the percentage meter is replaced with a measure of hit points that opponents try to reduce to zero to win.
 Players can adjust the rules to their liking and save them as presets for future matches.

-Players can also enable various items to attack enemies or grant them power-ups, along with Poké Balls and Assist Trophies, which respectively summon Pokémon and other non-playable characters to assist them in battle.
+Players have the option to enable various items to spawn at random during battle, which can be picked up and used in various ways to grant them an advantage; for instance, Poké Balls and Assist Trophies respectively summon Pokémon and other non-playable characters to assist the user in battle.
 In Timed matches, certain Assist Trophies can be attacked and defeated to earn points.
-Each character also possesses a powerful Final Smash attack, which can be performed either by obtaining a Smash Ball or by filling up a special meter, both of which can be toggled on and off.
-The game features 104 different stages included in the base game, with additional ones coming packaged with DLC fighters.
-They can all be played in alternative Battlefield and Omega forms or can be toggled to remove stage hazards.
+Each character also possesses a powerful Final Smash attack, which can be performed either by obtaining a Smash Ball or by filling up a special meter, either of which can be toggled on and off.
+The base game features 103 different stages (plus one additional stage added in a free update), with additional stages being bundled alongside DLC fighters.
+Most stages have dynamic elements and hazards that can be toggled on or off in the rules, and each stage has an alternative Battlefield and Omega form with standardized layouts.
 A new feature called Stage Morph allows players to select two stages that the game alternates between at certain intervals during a match.
 Other tweaks include new icons and gauges for character-specific abilities, such as Cloud's Limit gauge.

-In addition to returning modes such as Classic, Special Smash, and Home-Run Contest, new modes added to the game include Smashdown, where each character can only be played once; Squad Strike, where players battle in teams of multiple characters; and a tournament mode that allows up to 32 players to battle in playoff brackets.
+In addition to returning modes such as Classic, Special Smash, and Home-Run Contest, Ultimate adds new modes.
+These are Smashdown, where each character can only be played once; Squad Strike, where players battle in teams of multiple characters; and Tourney, a tournament mode that allows up to 32 players to battle in playoff brackets.